makbar-io/lab5/README.md

 narrow down our set of variables by combining the two meat categories by taking the row-wise maximum between RedMeat and WhiteMeat.

-**TODO(student)** – Answer the following questions:

--   What do you think it would do to the solution to collapse the two meat variables?

 ### Choose a transformation method (none being a viable option)

 There quite a few ways to transform data.
 There are a few ways transform